Armandjaha/vat-microsimulation-cote-divoire/README.md

 - All code is written in **Stata** (`.do` files) with inline comments
 - Random seeds are fixed where applicable
-- Raw data paths are parameterized via a `globals.do` master file
 - Results are automatically exported to `/output/`